ExpressGateway/express-gateway.io/_posts/2017-11-30-express-gateway-release-1-4-1-over-here.md

 - announcements
 - technology
 ---
 We're back with brand new fixes, changes, updates and..PROGRESS!
+Thanks to everyone (you) for making all of this possible.
+We're excited to see the project mature.
 Who's ready for 1.4.1?
 Let's kick it off! <!--excerpt-->

 ## An Update with all the Fixins'